EpiphanySoft/phylo/README.md

   like access masks, file attributes, status errors, directory list modes, etc. are lazily cached as immutable (`Object.freeze()` enforced) instances and reused as needed.

+It is intended that a `File` instance immutably describes a single path.
+What is (or is not) on disk at that location can change of course, but the description is constant.

 ## Path Manipulation